 People who suffer from mental illnesses are more likely to find it difficult to think rationally or act reasonably.
 So obviously most of them avoid dental care for days or sometimes months on end.
 This very neglect of their oral hygiene becomes the cause of all oral problems in them.
 This is how people with mental health issues suffer from gum disease and tooth decay and other common oral problems.

 Most of us are scared of the dentist.
 A mere mention of the name ‘dentist’ gets to our nerves and we try everything to somehow avoid the next visit to the clinic.
 Some people have this fear in the extreme form bordering on dental phobia.
 You just can’t make them see the dentist, no matter what.
 Naturally, such people don’t visit the dentist regularly and this behavior can affect their oral health negatively.
-People who have mental health issues are more likely to have dental phobia than the rest.
+People who have mental health issues are facing the effects of anxiety are more likely to have dental phobia than the rest.

 The health of our teeth and gums depends on a lot on what we eat.
 Our food choices and lifestyle choices often have a direct impact on oral health.
 Similarly, people who suffer from Bulimia or similar mental health conditions are more likely to experience dental erosion as their vomit has acidic content which can weaken the enamel and lead to tooth decay.
 In some cases, people who are not able to meet the requirements of calcium in the body are also likely to suffer from oral health problems.